gclavell/check-for-closings-lambda/README.md

 # check-for-closings-lambda
 A Lambda function that checks if there's a parking ban in Pawtucket

+### To Deploy

 `npm install`

-zip the contents of the root directory, and upload to AWS Lambda
+then, zip the contents of the root directory, and upload to AWS Lambda